dippines/Spacex_Style_Boostback_and_Landing/README.md

 - Put starship in orbit / IFT-like trajectory (Starting around december)
 - Starship precise position landing code (Starting around december)
 - Clean-up the codes (more readable codes) (once codes are finished)
+# History of this code :
+I started this code in October 2024, knowing nothing of kOS.
+I had my exams so there was a big pause from march-august and in october it's back again and better, i revamped all of it and it's much better, still a work in progress but with some tweaking you could get a good starting point.